Correctional Officer

 If a inmate has a 6 o’clock visit how long does it take for the inmates to get ready and what is the procedure

-Asked by Jenn over 6 years ago
+Asked by Jenn about 7 years ago

 I depends a whole lot on circumstances.
 If the inmate is in his cell and the tier officer is not doing anything else he can notify the inmate very quickly.
 Then the inmate just has to get dressed, get out and go.
 If the inmate is on the yard or at a work assignment it can take a LOT longer.
 Sometimes they can not get off of work assignments to visit.
 Sometimes they don't answer pages off of the yard or they take their time about it.
 They may have to return to their cell from the yard or work to clean up and get properly dressed.
 That takes yet more time.
 Obviously the time lag varies tremendously.